vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 Traditionally, nuclear physics adopts a more convenient scale of electron-volts, and in particular, the MeV.[^19] To get our mass-energy difference from Joules to MeV, we divide by 1.6022 × $10^{-13}$ J/MeV, and this is the 492 MeV number appearing in the $Δmc^2$ column of Table 15.5.

-Finally, we divide by the number of nucleons in the nucleus- A = 56 in this case to determine how much binding energy is present per nucleon-the significance of which will soon become clearer.
+Finally, we divide by the number of nucleons in the nucleusA = 56 in this case to determine how much binding energy is present per nucleon-the significance of which will soon become clearer.

 [^17]: Find this in Table 15.5.